mmisc/sql-injection-101/www/slides/content.md

 ## What now?
 Brutforce!

-- @@VERSION returns a table with one field and one column, containing the current server version
+- "1" returns a table with one field and one column, containing '1'
-- @@VERSION, @@VERSION returns a table with one column and two fields, both containing the current server version
+- "1, 2" returns a table with one column and two fields, '1' and '2'
-- @@VERSION, @@VERSION, @@VERSION returns ...
+- "1, 2, 3" returns ...
 <br />
 <br />